 An accelerating universe

 Moreover, the American astronomer Edwin Hubble discovered a direct relation between the shift and the distance to the object: the further it is, and the more shifted its spectrum appears.
 By measuring the “size” of the shift, we are now able to determine the speed of the object.
 This is how scientists today can estimate the composition, distance, speed and direction of stars, galaxies and nebulae… without leaving Earth!

 And that’s not all!
 Since we knew how to measure the speed of observable galaxies, we discovered that most of them are actually moving away from us.
-And they are actually accelerating.
-Since the universe doesn’t have any center, it suggests that everything is moving away from everything.
+And they are also accelerating.
+Since the universe doesn’t have any centre, it suggests that everything is moving away from everything.

 Finally, all of this constitute two strong evidences that: